Don't you love the performance review?

 One of the worst things that you can do in an employee performance review meeting is tip-toe around issues.
 This is true not just on performance review day but every day as feedback should be continuous, timely, specific, and actionable.

-It's easy for barriers to exist between managers and an employee in regard to communication and transparency.
+It's easy for barriers to exist between managers and an employee regarding communication and transparency.
 It's human nature and frequently requires a conscious effort to address.

 One of the best ways to express your honesty during a performance evaluation is to think about what you know about the employee and how you think they’d like to receive feedback.
 It's a twist of the golden rule: treat others how they would like to be treated.